 As explained below, Fermilab’s Visa Office strongly recommends that visa holders:

-The electronic record is the permanent record of your admission.
 If there is an error in the electronic record, it must be corrected to prevent problems from arising during future admissions.
 These corrections generally are done in CBP offices.
 At O’Hare, the CBP office is in the lower level of Terminal 5.
+There is also a CBP Deferred Inspections Office in Downtown Chicago.
 The CBP in other locations might direct requests for corrections to stand-alone offices outside of the local airports.

 CBP plans to track departures using airline flight manifests but in certain cases departures might not be recognized by its new system.
 Significant legal consequences can arise if a visa holder appears to have remained in the U.S. past the expiration of their authorized stay.
 The three steps listed above should enable visa holders to ensure and verify that departures are recorded.

-If any employee, user or contractor at Fermilab has questions about the I-94 Automation/Elimination, please email email@example.com.
+If any employee, user or contractor at Fermilab has questions about the I-94 Document, please email firstname.lastname@example.org.